International Ethics Standards Board for Accountants

-The International Ethics Standards Board for Accountants (IESBA) develops and promotes the International Code of Ethics for Professional Accountants (including International Independence Standards).
-The IESBA also supports debate on issues related to accounting ethics and auditor independence.
+The International Ethics Standards Board for Accountants (IESBA) is an independent global standard-setting board that develops and promotes the International Code of Ethics for Professional Accountants (including International Independence Standards).
+The Code establishes a principles-based framework of ethical requirements and independence standards for professional accountants and assurance practitioners worldwide.
+It is adopted, used, or referenced in more than 130 jurisdictions, including 18 of the G20 economies.